THE CHARIOTS OF GOD

 It is easy for a conquering saint to become hard and unapproachable.
 The struggle against worldliness, sin, and self-will is so fierce, so vicious, that an iron determination is required.
 Then there must come some south winds, so to speak, that will make it possible for the overcomer to relate properly to God and to people.
 Too much hardness closes all gates to people and to God.
 This can happen to us who are determined to do God’s will and so we must be prepared to have God create a gate in us.
 As Esther, we must have six months of the bitter and six months of the sweet.
 God is not making us super angels but “man.”

-Then came he unto the gate which looketh toward the east, and went up the stairs thereof, and measured the threshold of the gate, which was one reed broad; and the other threshold of the gate, which was one reed broad.
+Then he went to the gateway which faced east; and he went up its stairs and measured the threshold of the gateway, which was one rod wide, and the other threshold was one rod wide.
 (Ezekiel 40:6)

 Each one of God’s conquering saints must have a “guardroom” formed in his or her personality.
 Numerous believers of our day are unguarded.
 They do not pray without ceasing.
 They babble constantly whereas the sincere Christian guards his tongue.
 They attend “Christian” parties and throw caution to the winds.
 This is why they are an easy target for the enemy.